lleger/elixir-school/lessons/advanced/erlang.md

 ## Erlang Packages

-In a prior lesson we covered Mix and managing our dependencies, including Erlang libraries works the same way.
-In the event the Erlang library has not been pushed to [Hex](hex.pm) you can refer the git repository instead:
+In a prior lesson we covered Mix and managing our dependencies.
+Including Erlang libraries works the same way.
+In the event the Erlang library has not been pushed to [Hex](hex.pm), you can refer to the git repository instead:

 ```elixir
 def deps do